cosimameyer/cosimameyer.com/content/post/2022-01-27-new-features-in-overviewr/index.en.md

 ---

+## Compare two datasets directly

-5. Using `overview_overlap`, you can now compare the overlap in time and id variables across two data sets visually.
+Using `overview_overlap`, you can now compare the overlap in time and id variables across two data sets visually.
 The visualization comes with two features - a bar plot and a Venn diagram.

 ```r
 # Subset one data set for comparison